award

 Examples Of Seatbelt Defects

-A lawyer gathers engineering data, vehicle records, and expert testimony to show that the seat-belt system failed to perform as Federal Motor Vehicle Safety Standards (FMVSS) require.
+An attorney gathers engineering data, vehicle records, and expert testimony to demonstrate that the seat-belt system failed to perform as required by Federal Motor Vehicle Safety Standards (FMVSS).

 Frequent seat-belt defects